 “All of our food packaging, plates, cups and everything we serve on is compostable and biodegradable,” says Speiss.
 “We also use all wooden stirrers, forks and knives in the kitchen.”

-Spiess also says that he would like to partner with local business to start more recycling and would like to see more green spaces with urban farming developments in the future.
+Spiess also says that he would like to partner with local businesses to start more recycling and would like to see more green spaces with urban farming developments in the future.
 The employees at Bebettes also feel strongly about the subject.

-“I enjoy working here because their choices in utensils and plating is compostable, and some products are plant-based,” says Liz Forester, employee of Bebettes.
+“I enjoy working here because their choices in utensils and plating are compostable, and some products are plant-based,” says Liz Forester, employee of Bebettes.
 “We make an effort to have minimal sources of garbage and our composting company is local, called Hoffman Composting.”

-Local businesses all encourage the community and region to start somewhere even if it small, and as long as each person makes an effort it will add up and make a change for future generations.
+Local businesses all encourage the community and region to start somewhere even if it is small, and as long as each person makes an effort it will add up and make a change for future generations.

 “My advice is for businesses and people to pick something, just one thing, and I think once they do it will become easier,” said Nelson.
-“The key is overtime one time is not a big deal, but if we are avoiding it every day or every week it makes a big different overtime.”
+“The key is overtime one time is not a big deal, but if we are avoiding it every day or every week it makes a big difference.”